-Click • New Function from the object toolbar.
+Click \bigcirc New Function from the object toolbar.
 Function Wizard will pop up and it allows you to create a procedure/function easily.

-- 1. Specify the Name of the routine and select the type of the routine: Procedure or Function. - 2.
+- 1. Select the type of the routine: Procedure or Function. - 2.
+Specify the Name of the routine and select the type of the routine: Procedure or Function. - 3.
 Define the parameters.
-Set the Name, Type Schema, Type, Default Value, Output and/or Read Only under the corresponding columns. - 3.
-If you create a function, select the Function Type from the list.
-Then, choose the Schema and the Return Type if necessary.

-4. Set the advanced options.
+Set the Name, Type Schema, Type, Default Value, Output and/or Read Only under the corresponding columns. - If you create a function, select the Function Type from the list.
+Then, choose the Schema and the Return Type if necessary. - 5.
+Set the advanced options.

-Hint: Once uncheck the Show wizard next time option, you can go to Options to enable it.
+Hint: Once click the Skip button, you can go to Options to enable the function wizard.